-Jim Viera joined the Conservatory in 1982 and is an instructor of modern dance technique and jazz dance technique.
+Jim Viera joined the Conservatory in 1982 and is an associate professor of dance, specializing in modern dance technique and jazzdance technique.

 In addition to teaching at Boston Conservatory, Viera has been on the faculty of the Harvard-Radcliffe Dance Program, Walnut Hill School for the Arts, and the Jeannette Neill Dance Studio, where he is currently the artistic director of Boston Youth Moves, a not-for-profit dance program for teens.